 I first shared this recipe back in 2011 and as I was looking back through the archives, I realized how badly it needed to be updated.
 Not only with new pictures (wow, how much my photography has improved since then!), but the recipe also needed a bit more flavor infused back in.

-So today here it is my friends, the updated fall quinoa salad with butternut squash and apples!
+So today here it is my friends, the updated butternut squash quinoa salad.

 It's all about the fall produce with this salad.
 The sweet and tender roasted butternut squash pairs perfectly with the crisp apples, which as a Vermont girl, I'm happy to say are finally back in season and local.